-This apple crisp recipe with oats has sweet tender apples and a crisp and crunchy topping made with flour, oats, brown sugar, butter and cinnamon.
+This apple crisp recipe with oats has sweet tender apples and a crisp and crunchy topping made with flour, oats, brown sugar, butter, and cinnamon.
+Jump to the full Apple Crisp Recipe now.
+Or, watch this quick, straight-forward recipe video showing you how to make it.

 Adam likes his apple crisp with a big scoop of vanilla ice cream and I love an even bigger scoop of whipped cream.
 Either way, it’s delicious.